How to Easily Decoupage a Glass Platter

 “Decoupage” means “cutting out” in French.
 The French tradition of decoupage came from the popularity of paper cutouts in China.

-It’s an art form that involves cutting and gluing paper cutouts onto a wood, metal, or glass surface.
+It’s an art form that involves cutting and gluing paper cutouts onto a wood, metal, ceramic or glass surface.

 You can decoupage anything, from tables, chests, dressers, and bed frames to wastebaskets, hatboxes, lampshades, and screens – and yes, glass platters!